ruimiguelforte/aoc2020/README.md

 I am using the following conventions:

-- To avoid incorporating messy io within the solutions, I have dowloaded all the input files, renamed them with the day number as a prefix and placed them in the data directory.
+- To avoid incorporating messy I/O within the solutions, I have dowloaded all the input files, renamed them with the day number as a prefix and placed them in the data directory.
   I then use a common function to import the data into a list where each element is a line of the input file.
 You can find the function that does this in `problems/common.py`